 2. Appointed employee: you can set a specific employee who will be in charge of approving time off requests.
 Start by typing the employee name or browse from all employees via "All" and select the desired approver.

-In bob we support three different approval options:
+We support three different approval options:

 Company approval settings: this is the default approval setting that apply to all the employees in the company.